 - Public policies may not support actions aligned with Walmart's Science-Based Targets or the ambitions of the Paris Climate agreement, including by not encouraging the development and deployment of low-carbon or low-emissions technologies at scale and public policies that can negatively impact the supply or cost of renewable energy projects at scale.

 - Walmart’s business will continue to evolve and grow.
 This growth and changes in our model may require additional facilities and/or an expansion of our footprint, which may create pressure on our targets.

-- The capital and operating costs of implementing projects will be a factor (e.g., transitioning to low-GWP refrigerants).
+- The capital and operating costs of implementing projects will remain a challenge for the foreseeable future (e.g., transitioning to low-GWP refrigerants, innovative electric vehicles).
 Low market prices and volatility of the price of fossil fuels can complicate the cost/benefit analyses.

-- National and global catastrophic events, including pandemics, can exacerbate many of the above factors.
+- National and global catastrophic events (e.g., pandemics, recessions and economic downturns, natural disasters, geopolitical instability) can exacerbate many of the above factors.

 - Walmart’s Pathway to a Zero-Emission Future

 - Deforestation Policy

 - Gigaton PPA

 - ESG Oversight & Management

 - Regeneration of Natural Resources: Forests, Land, Oceans